 How To Get A Pet Passport

 If you’re planning on travelling with your pet, you’ll want to start the process of getting them a passport a few months before you leave.
 The best way to learn about what’s required is by visiting your veterinarian and seeing what they recommend.
-They will also give you a pet health certificate that is the most important part of the passport.
+They will also give you a pet health certificate, which is the passport’s most important part.

 Finally, speak with the airline that you’re travelling with.
-There may be rules in place about what’s required, how to transport your pet and other information about the country you’re travelling to.
+There may be rules about what’s required, how to transport your pet and other information about the country you’re travelling to.

 The entire process of getting a pet passport and ensuring they’re up to date with immunizations can take months of planning, so it’s not something you should leave until the last minute.